 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fauna & Flora International, headquartered in Great Britain, reported no specific carbon emissions data.
-However, in 2022, the organisation's emissions were approximately 35 kg CO2e per square metre of office floor space.
+However, in 2022, the organisation's emissions per office floor space were approximately 35.0 kg CO2e/m².
 In 2021, they disclosed a total of 23,100 kg CO2e, comprising 17,900 kg CO2e from Scope 1 (stationary combustion) and 5,200 kg CO2e from Scope 2 (purchased electricity).
-This indicates a slight increase in emissions per office floor space from 31 kg CO2e in 2021 to 35 kg CO2e in 2022.
+This represented a slight increase from 2020, where emissions were 25,700 kg CO2e, with 17,300 kg CO2e from Scope 1 and 8,400 kg CO2e from Scope 2.
+In 2019, emissions were higher at 33,800 kg CO2e, with 19,700 kg CO2e from Scope 1 and 14,100 kg CO2e from Scope 2.
 Fauna & Flora has not set specific reduction targets or climate pledges, nor do they inherit emissions data from a parent organisation.
-Their commitment to addressing climate change is evident, but further details on specific initiatives or targets are not available.
-The organisation continues to monitor and report its emissions, aiming for transparency in its environmental impact.
+Their commitment to reducing carbon emissions is evident through their ongoing monitoring and reporting practices, although no formal targets have been established as of the latest data.

 Access structured emissions data, company-specific emission factors, and source documents